rwieruch/blog_robinwieruch_content/linear-algebra-matrix-javascript.md

 // [ [ 1, 2 ], [ 3, 1 ], [ 2, -2 ] ]
 {{< /highlight >}}

-Since a vector is only a specific form of a matrix, you can perform matrix-vector multiplication as well.
+Since a vector is only a specific form of a matrix, you can perform matrix-vector multiplication too.

 {{< highlight javascript >}}
 const matrixI = math.matrix([[0, 1], [2, 3], [4, 5]]);